What is ARPA?

 The American Rescue Plan Act of 2021 (ARPA) is a federal law that provides a substantial infusion of resources to eligible state, local, territorial, and tribal governments to help reverse the negative impacts of the COVID-19 pandemic, address its economic fallout, and lay the foundation for a strong and equitable recovery.

 $39.5 million in ARPA funding was allocated to the City of Lancaster in 2021.
-ARPA funds must be allocated by December 31, 2024, and spent by December 31, 2026.
+As of December 23, 2024, all ARPA funds were allocated by City Council.
+Additionally, City Council determined that any returned allocated funds will support City housing programs.

 Public Engagement